Folk, Blues & Rembetika

 On National Steel Guitar, Bouzouki & Harmonica

-High points have included an Arts Council award for his LP The Room, main stage Saturday night appearances at the Bracknell, Pontardawe and Christchurch festivals as well a sessions for BBC radio 2 live from their Paris theatre London and Pebble Mill in Birmingham as well as gigs in Denmark, Italy and two tours of France.
+High points have included main stage Saturday night appearances at the Bracknell, Pontardawe and Christchurch festivals as well as sessions for BBC radio 2 live from their Paris theatre, London and Pebble Mill in Birmingham.
+He regularly gigs in Denmark, played in Italy and, with Paul Hancock, has toured Brittany twice.

 in all areas of the music press.